How to Integrate Pirsch with Astro: Complete Guide

 Method 2: Server-Side Tracking

-For SSR Astro sites, you can track page views server-side instead of using a client script.
+For Astro sites that run on demand, you can track page views server-side instead of using a client script.
 This approach is invisible to ad blockers and gives you more control over what gets tracked.

 PIRSCH_HOSTNAME=yourdomain.com